NotSoSaneExile/Portfolio/README.md

 * Sentiment Analysis ML: A machine learning model for sentiment analysis of text data, implemented in Python using Natural Language Toolkit (NLTK) and scikit-learn.

 Each project has its own folder, which contains its source code and any necessary files.
-Additionally, each project folder will have its own README file, providing more detailed information about the project and how to run it.
+Additionally, each project folder has its own README file, providing more information about the project.

 # In Progress
 * Tweak the Sentiment Analysis model.
 Current version has around 0.99 R Score for the positive sentiment and around 0.70 for the negative ones.